danielgalbraith/WordGen.jl/README.md

 6. Output file format: .txt with newline for each word; syllables separated by dot

 These default settings can be changed by altering the phoneme inventory and weights, or by changing the number of lines/syllables in the output.

+Credit to Zach Sunberg for helping clean up the Julia code.